-Provide early notification to the jurisdiction at the point of origin and other jurisdictions immediately threatened so that they can identify and prioritize values, communicate concerns, help to validate the default initial response, participate in any decision to take a non-standard response, and keep their leadership and stakeholders informed.
+- Provide early notification to the jurisdiction at the point of origin and other jurisdictions immediately threatened so that they can identify and prioritize values, communicate concerns, help to validate the default initial response, participate in any decision to take a non-standard response, and keep their leadership and stakeholders informed.
 This applies even if no suppression action is being taken or is being considered.
-Whenever possible, notification should take place prior to taking any suppression action; however, initial response should not be delayed if contacts cannot be made.

-Provide early notification to additional jurisdictions whose lands become threatened by fire throughout the life of the incident even if no suppression action is being taken or is being considered.
-This allows all jurisdictions affected by a fire to identify and prioritize values, communicate concerns, help to validate current strategy, participate in the incident decision-making process, and keep their leadership and stakeholders informed.
+Whenever possible, notification should take place prior to taking any suppression action; however, initial response should not be delayed if contacts cannot be made. - Provide early notification to additional jurisdictions whose lands become threatened by fire throughout the life of the incident even if no suppression action is being taken or is being considered.
+This allows all jurisdictions affected by a fire to identify and prioritize values, communicate concerns, help to validate current strategy, participate in the incident decisionmaking process, and keep their leadership and stakeholders informed.

-Jurisdictions must also be notified when the Protecting agency is made aware of and/or responds to Debris/Product Fires, Vehicle Fires, Structure Fires, Nonstatistical/Other Fires as defined by NWCG, False Alarms, Natural Outs, and prevention actions recorded by the Alaska DNR, including actions such as issuing burn pile warnings or putting out unattended campfires.
+Jurisdictions must also be notified when the Protecting agency is made aware of and/or responds to Debris/Product Fires, Vehicle Fires, Structure Fires, Foreign Incidents, Non-Statistical/Others and False Alarms as defined by the National Wildfire Coordinating Group (NWCG) Event Kind/Category Data Standard, along with Natural Outs, and prevention actions recorded by the Alaska DNR, including actions such as issuing burn pile warnings or putting out unattended campfires.